karpathy/LLM101n/README.md

 >  What I cannot create, I do not understand. -Richard Feynman

 In this course we will build a Storyteller AI Large Language Model (LLM).
-Hand in hand, you'll be able create, refine and illustrate little [stories](https://huggingface.co/datasets/roneneldan/TinyStories) with the AI.
-We are going to build everything end-to-end from basics to a functioning web app similar to ChatGPT, from scratch in Python, C and CUDA, and with minimal computer science prerequisits.
-By the end you should have a relatively deep understanding of AI, LLMs, and deep learning more generally.
+Hand in hand, you'll be able to create, refine and illustrate little [stories](https://huggingface.co/datasets/roneneldan/TinyStories) with the AI.
+We are going to build everything end-to-end from basics to a functioning web app similar to ChatGPT, from scratch in Python and C using CUDA, and with minimal computer science prerequisites.
+By the end, you should have a relatively deep understanding of AI, LLMs, and deep learning more generally.

 **Syllabus**